Does Unemployment Affect Your Credit Score?

 Your payment history

-How much of your available credit you are using
+The amount of your available credit you use

 The age of your accounts

-The type and number of loan accounts you have
+The type and number of accounts you have

 Whether you’ve applied for new credit recently

-Collections, foreclosures, bankruptcies or other significant negative events
+Collections, foreclosures, debt settlement, bankruptcies, or other significant negative events

-Here are some ways that the unemployment experience can harm your credit:
+Here are some of the indirect ways that unemployment can harm your credit.

 Late payments

-Payment history is the biggest factor affecting your credit score.
+Payment history has a big influence on your credit score.
 Living on unemployment income could leave you short on cash and unable to pay all of your bills on time.
-Payments that are late by 30 days or more will hurt your score.
-The later they are, the more they hurt.
+If you're 30 days or more late with a payment, it can hurt your score.
+The later your payments are, the more they hurt.

 Inquiries